 Ever seen a photo that made you want to book a flight and experience a destination immediately?
 Well, this is how I felt (and continue to feel) about snorkeling Silfra in Iceland.

-After seeing colorful underwater photos of Silfra, I knew that snorkeling between the tectonic plates was one of the first things that I wanted to do in Iceland.
+After seeing colorful underwater photos of Silfra, I knew that snorkeling between the North-American and Eurasian tectonic plates was one of the first things that I wanted to do in Iceland.

 Silfra is one of the top dive sites in the world.
-Since it takes 30-100 years for the glacial waters from the nearby Langjökull glacier to filter through the underground lava, Silfra’s crystal clear waters are unmatched.
+Silfra’s crystal clear waters are unmatched and perfect for underwater sightseeing.
+That’s because it takes 30-100 years for the glacial waters from the nearby Langjökull glacier to filter through the underground lava rocks.

 Surviving Silfra’s Strong Winds

-Weeks before my trip to Iceland, since I didn’t have my diving license, I booked a snorkeling tour with DIVE.IS.
+Since I didn’t have my diving license, I booked a snorkeling tour with DIVE.IS.
 DIVE.IS is one of the few companies in Iceland that offer diving and snorkeling Silfra tours.
-They picked me up from my hostel at 9 a.m. and within an hour I arrived at the snorkeling site.
+The crew picked me up from Loft Hostel at 9 a.m.
+Within an hour, we arrived at the snorkeling site.

 “Snorkeling or diving between shifting tectonic plates may be a once in a lifetime opportunity!”

 Silfra and its surrounding landscape